frankfolabi/learn-bash/inspire-terminal/README.md

 ## Uninstallation

-Navigate to the `inspire-terminal` directory and execute the uninstall script.
+Navigate to the inspire-terminal directory and run:

-`bash uninstall.sh`
+<pre>bash uninstall.sh</pre>